-Tiny, mega fluffy baby pancakes.
-Typically a street food and often served with powdered sugar.
+You’re likely to find plenty of street vendors selling poffertjes if you spend much time in Amsterdam.
+What are poffertjes?
+Tiny, mega fluffy baby pancakes often served with powdered sugar.
 They can also be served with Nutella, strawberries, and whipped cream.
+Delicious!

-When people talk about Dutch pancakes, these are what they mean.
-They are basically plate-sized crepes, but thicker.
+The Dutch love their pancakes!
+There are two types of Dutch pancakes: poffertjes (above) and the much larger pannenkoeken.
+Typically when people talk about Dutch pancakes, these are what they mean.
+They are basically plate-sized crepes, but much thicker.
 They can be served sweet or savory but the Dutch often prefer eating them at dinner time with meats & cheeses.
 I have a sweet tooth so I lean towards that kind of pannenkoeken – look at this delicious pancake!

 Also known as french fries!
 Dutch fries are similar to Belgian fries in that they are often a bit thicker than the fries you may find at a fast-food restaurant.
 Thicker than fast food, thinner than steak fries: that’s the patat.